 - Chopped pistachios (optional)

 To make the cake

 - Grease two 18cm cake tins with coconut oil and line the bases with parchment paper.

 - In a large bowl, whisk the flaxseed, coconut oil and maple syrup/coconut nectar until combined.

-- Add the banana and almond milk and whisk again for several minutes until the mixture is smooth and airy.
+- Add the banana and almond milk and whisk again for several minutes until everything is fully combined.

-- Add the coconut sugar, salt, baking soda, cacao, ground almonds, rice flour and vanilla and stir until mixture is combined and lump-free.
+- Add the coconut sugar, salt, baking soda, cacao, almond flour, rice flour and vanilla (if using) and stir until mixture is combined and lump-free.

 - Divide the mixture evenly between the two cake tins.

 - Bake for approximately 45-60 minutes (until a knife comes out of the centre of each cake clean).